 - Maxing out their credit cards

 - Not investing for retirement

 The Third Option

-A third option is to be like my other big sister who is completely indifferent about her finances yet still end up becoming a millionaire.
-In fact, she has a slightly higher net worth than me.
+A third option is to be like my big sister who is completely indifferent about her finances yet still ends up becoming a millionaire.

 I have come to know a lot about her finances after she asked me for financial advice the other day.